CirQuS-UTS/QuanGuru/README.md

 ### 3. Future development
 Further additions have to be with proper tests, tutorials, docstring etc.

-1. Implementation of SCQubits and QDrive using Adrien's work.
+1. Implementation of SCQubits and QDrive.
 1. Interfacing to other libraries.